-- Holds a conferred Bachelor's Degree from an accredited Institution of Higher Education with an overall cumulative minimum GPA of 3.0 - Holds certification through the National Board for Professional Teaching Standards (NBPTS) - Holds or has held a West Virginia Professional Certificate - Holds a master's degree from an accredited institution of higher education - Has attained from a single administration a combined score of 800 verbal and quantitative on the Graduate Record Examination (GRE) (test prior to November 2011) - Has attained from a single administration at least a 286 on the GRE (November 2011 present) - Holds a valid out-of-state certificate in the content area in which West Virginia certification is available and requested - Holds an expired out-of-state certificate or equivalent, successfully converted that certificate or equivalent into a West Virginia Statement of Eligibility, sub-sequentially converted that Statement of Eligibility into a West Virginia Provisional Professional Teaching Certificate, and is seeking conversion from a West Virginia Provisional Professional Teaching Certificate to an initial West Virginia Professional Teaching Certificate - Holds documentation of successfully completing three years of experience within the last seven years in one or a combination of specializations recognized on an out-of-state professional certificate, valid during those three years - Holds a license issued by the West Virginia Board of Examiners for Registered Professional Nurses - Holds a passing score on the current Elementary Education Multiple Subject PRAXIS Exam required for West Virginia licensure.
+- Has attained from a single administration a combined score of 800 verbal and quantitative (tested prior to November 2011) on the Graduate Record Examination (GRE) - Has attained from a single administration at least a 286 (November 2011 or after) on the GRE - Satisfies a passing score in basic skills reading, writing and mathematics as required in the state where the preparation program is or was completed - Holds a valid out-of-state certificate in the content area in which West Virginia certification is available and requested - Holds an expired out-of-state certificate or equivalent, successfully converted that certificate or equivalent into a West Virginia Statement of Eligibility, sub-sequentially converted that Statement of Eligibility into a West Virginia Provisional Professional Teaching Certificate, and is seeking conversion from a West Virginia Provisional Professional Teaching Certificate to an initial West Virginia Professional Teaching Certificate - Holds documentation of successfully completing three years of experience within the last seven years in one or a combination of specializations recognized on an out-of-state professional certificate, valid during those three years. - Holds a license issued by the West Virginia Board of Examiners for Registered Professional Nurses. or - Holds a passing score on the current Elementary Education Multiple Subject PRAXIS Exam required for West Virginia licensure.